ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

         --password '$(clientCertificatePassword)'
 ```

-It's important to note that a secret and certificate in Key Vault can not have the same name.
+It's important to note that in Key Vault a secret and a certificate can not have the same name.
 If you try to import a certificate with the same name as an existing secret, you'll get an error.

 If you execute the pipeline now, you might get the following error: